 If the discharge of waste can be cleaned up or its adverse effects abated, a cleanup or abatement order shall be issued to the discharger or other responsible persons.

 The order and all relevant information shall be transmitted to the discharger as provided in the Manual of Administrative Procedures.
-Copies of these materials shall be transmitted concurrently to all Regional Water Board members and all other interested agencies.
+Copies of these materials shall be transmitted concurrently to all North Coast Water Board members and all other interested agencies.

-The Regional Water Board may hold a public hearing for purposes of making the necessary findings under Water Code Section 13350(a)(2) with respect to a cleanup or abatement order or violation of waste discharge prohibition at any regular meeting of the Regional Water Board, or at a special meeting of the Regional Water Board called by the Chairman, on his own motion or at the request of the Executive Officer, or when called by two Regional Water Board members as provided in Water Code Section 13204.
+The North Coast Water Board may hold a public hearing for purposes of making the necessary findings under Water Code Section 13350(a)(2) with respect to a cleanup or abatement order or violation of waste discharge prohibition at any regular meeting of the North Coast Water Board, or at a special meeting of the North Coast Water Board called by the Chairman, on his own motion or at the request of the Executive Officer, or when called by two North Coast Water Board members as provided in Water Code Section 13204.

 Cease and Desist Order

-If a cleanup or abatement order would not be the most expeditious means of achieving compliance with the prohibitions, the Executive Officer shall notify the Regional Water Board Chairman of his intention to bring the matter before the Regional Water Board, at either a regular or a special meeting, for consideration of evidence and recommendation that a cease and desist order be issued.
+If a cleanup or abatement order would not be the most expeditious means of achieving compliance with the prohibitions, the Executive Officer shall notify the North Coast Water Board Chairman of his intention to bring the matter before the North Coast Water Board, at either a regular or a special meeting, for consideration of evidence and recommendation that a cease and desist order be issued.
 The decision by the Executive Officer to recommend a cease and desist order hearing shall be made after consideration of the following factors:

 The nature of the activity of the discharger.